randomouscrap98/arduboy_toolset/README.md

 # python -m venv .venv
 # source .venv/bin/activate
-pip install -r requirements.txt pyinstaller --name arduboy_toolset --icon="icon.ico" main.py
+pip install -r requirements.txt pyinstaller --name arduboy_toolset --icon="icon.ico" main_gui.py --onefile --windowed
-# Note: - adding --onefile makes the startup slower, but easier to distribute maybe.
-#       - adding --windowed removes the console, but then... what about the console part of the app
-#       - The icon HAS to be a .ico file for windows
+pyinstaller --name arduboy_toolset --icon="icon.ico" main_cli.py
+mv dist/arduboy_tooset/arduboy_toolset.exe dist/arduboy_toolset/arduboy_toolset_cli.exe
+mv dist/arduboy_toolset.exe dist/arduboy_toolset/
 ```

+Notes:
+- adding `--onefile` makes the startup slower, but easier to distribute maybe, hence why I do it
+  for the GUI
+- adding `--windowed` removes the console; since the GUI part is supposed to be for beginners, I
+  figured it's better to have it gone.
+This is the sole reason I couldn't have the app be a dual
+  CLI + GUI app, even though I'm using something like python
+- The icon HAS to be a .ico file for windows

 ## Plans
 - Get releases for linux, windows, and macOS (I don't have a mac yet though)